bothness/graphics-components/src/lib/inputs/Radios/docs/component.md

     { id: "mobile", label: "Caravan or other mobile or temporary structure" }, ];

-  let selected; // A binding for the selected item ID
+  let selected; // A binding for the selected item
 </script>

 <Radios {items} bind:value={selected} label="Select one">